learningequality/kolibri-docs/docs/install/ubuntu-debian.rst

 Install from a .deb file
 ------------------------

-The advantages of downloading a ``.deb`` file is the portability: you can copy the file from device to device and install Kolibri without internet access.
+The advantages of downloading a ``.deb`` file is the portability: You can copy the file from device to device and install Kolibri without internet access.

 #.
 Download the latest `.deb installer <https://learningequality.org/download/>`_ for Kolibri **version 0.13**, or have it copied to your local drive.
 #.
-Run this command from the location where you downloaded the ``DEB`` file:
+Run this command from the location where you downloaded the ``.deb`` file:

    .. code-block:: bash

-       sudo dpkg -i kolibri-installer-filename.deb
+       sudo apt install --fix-missing ./KOLIBRI_FILENAME.deb

 #.
 Wait for the installation to finish and run this command to start Kolibri: